MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/customize-process-workflow.md

 1. Modify the category or color, and then choose <strong>Save</strong>.

-1. If you change the category, teams that use the Kanban board to update their status need to update their [column settings](../../../boards/boards/add-columns.md).
+1. If you change the category, teams that use the Kanban board need to update their [column settings](../../../boards/boards/add-columns.md).

 <a id="remove-state"></a>

 ## Hide or remove a custom state

 When you hide or remove a state: